microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### IsDateTime

-The `IsBoolean` assertion method checks the field value is a DateTime type.
+The `IsDateTime` assertion method checks the field value is a DateTime type.

 The following parameters are accepted: